utility-code/pyGroff/README.md

         - Then run "groff -ms {infile} -Tpdf > {outfile}" replacing the infile and outfile respectively.

 ## Requirements
+- For python dependencies, using pip install -r requirements.txt
+- PIL
 - Almost every unix system has groff preinstalled.
 - Either get images in postscript (eps) format.
 (You need this for laTEX too).
-Or if you have imagemagick installed.
-Then this will work.
 - Which means no windows.
 (Unless you are using WSL.
 In which case its coool)
 - You need python of course.
 - If you want to convert to word, you need libreoffice.